steineey/node-red-contrib-mongodb4/README.md

 : TLS Certificate Key Filepassword (string) : Specifies the password to de-crypt the TLS certificate.

 : TLS-Insecure (bool) : Disables various certificate validations.
 THIS IS REALLY NOT SECURE.

+### Connect Options

+: ConnectTimeoutMS (integer) : Specifies the amount of time, in milliseconds, to wait to establish a single TCP socket connection to the server before raising an error.

+: SocketTimeoutMS (integer) : To make sure that the driver correctly closes the socket in these cases, set the SocketTimeoutMS option.
+When a MongoDB process times out, the driver will close the socket.
+We recommend that you select a value for socketTimeoutMS that is two to three times as long as the expected duration of the slowest operation that your application executes.

+If you set the value of ConnectTimeoutMS or SocketTimeoutMS to 0, your application will use the operating system's default socket timeout value.

+: MinPoolSize / MaxPoolsize (integer) : Specifies the minimun and maximum number of connections the driver should create in its connection pool.
+This count includes connections in use.

+: MaxIdleTimeMS (integer) : Specifies the amount of time, in milliseconds, a connection can be idle before it's closed.
+Specifying 0 means no minimum.

 ### More Options